 At the end of life, it's normal for people to be depressed or find it difficult to relax.
 Their mood may shift from day to day.
-It can be challenging to know what to do, but there are some simple things you can do to help the person you care for relax and become more comfortable.
+It can be challenging to know what to do, but you can do some simple things to help the person you care for relax and become more comfortable.

 1. Getting Used To It